BIBLE PASSAGE:

 and when we believe His Son died for our sins, then we will become

-we are asked, “Who’s your father?” we can confidently respond with,
+when we are asked, “Who’s your father?”, we can confidently respond

-Being a child of Satan leads to certain death, but it doesn’t mean dying,
+Being a child of Satan leads to certain death, but it is much worse than

-to God’s offer of salvation.
-In addition to physical suffering, we will also
+“No” to God’s offer of salvation.
+In addition to physical pain, those who

-could have had.
-Conversely, being a child of God leads to an eternal life
+Conversely, being a child of God leads to an eternal life of bliss, where

 Satan’s temptations are based on hatred,